awsdocs/amazon-workmail-administration-guide/doc_source/lambda-content.md

 }
 ```

 If you have multiple organizations in your AWS account, you can also limit access to one or more organizations\.
-This is useful if certain Lambdas should only be used for certain organizations\.
+This is useful if certain Lambda functions should only be used for certain organizations\.

 ```
 {